-Because of the occurrence of ASF in Western Europe for the first time in recent years, the risk of an incursion of ASF into Ireland is believed to be greater than at any time in living memory, therefore farmers, vets and others need to be vigilant in preventing an outbreak.
+Because of the ongoing occurrence of ASF in mainland Europe in recent years, the risk of an incursion of ASF into Ireland is believed to be greater than at any time in living memory, therefore farmers, vets and others need to be vigilant in preventing an outbreak.
 Farmers are actively encouraged to report suspicions of ASF to their local Regional Veterinary Office (RVO), and to make use of their local RVL to aid with diagnosis of disease conditions.

-More detailed information on many aspects of ASF, including prevention of disease incursion and advice on early detection is available on DAFM's website: gov.ie - African Swine Fever (www.gov.ie)
+More detailed information on many aspects of ASF, including prevention of disease incursion and advice on early detection is available on DAFM's website: gov.ie - African Swine Fever